[Home ] [Archive] [ فارسی ]

 ..

-The Effect of Foot Orthoses on Energy Consumption in soliders runner with Flat Feet
+The Effect of Foot Orthoses on Energy Expenditure in Soliders Runner with Flat Feet

 Noureddin Niknam1 , Ali Kargar2 , Reza Khazaei *3

-Background and purpose: In runners with flat feet, biomechanical imbalance becomes more apparent due to the increase in the forces that enter the body, which will increase energy consumption in runners.
-Therefore, the aim of this research is the effect of medical insoles on the energy consumption of in soliders runners with flat feet.
+Background: In runners with flat feet, biomechanical imbalance becomes more pronounced due to increased forces exerted on the body, which leads to higher energy expenditure.
+Therefore, this study aimed to determine the effect of orthotic insoles on energy expenditure in military runners with flat feet.

-Methods: In this study a treadmill and a Quark b2 were used to measure oxygen consumption.
-Also, a pair of medical insoles were prepared for the patient's foot size.
-In this study, the maximum heart rate, oxygen consumption and maximum oxygen consumption of patients with flat feet were measured and calculated with and without the use of medical insoles.
+Methods: A treadmill and the Quark b2 system were used to measure oxygen consumption.
+Additionally, a pair of orthotic insoles tailored to the size of each participant’s feet was provided.
+Maximum heart rate, oxygen consumption, and maximum oxygen consumption (VO₂max) were measured and calculated for individuals with flat feet, both with and without orthotic insoles.

 Keywords: Energy consumption, Foot orthosis, Flat Foot.